Leechy-Litchi/rarbg-searcher-base-on-sqlite-web/README.md

 **For now, this project only use title and imdb number for search.
 It will update when I were free.**

+Shut down website for updating in a short time, I gonna optimize the search function and wait for ISP's network upgrade.

 Follwings are origin description and it has the same way to use easily.

 ---